Microsoft Exchange Server 2010 Introduction

 Other new features of Outlook Web App include:

-Presence Awareness By connecting OWA to Microsoft Lync Server or Office Communications Server, your workers can check the presence of business associates and determine at a glance whether to communicate via email or IM.
+- Presence Awareness By connecting OWA to Skype for Business or Microsoft Lync Server, your workers can check the presence of business associates and determine at a glance whether to communicate via email or IM.

 Exchange Server 2010 Expands Support for Unified Communications

 Exchange Server 2010 is central to the Microsoft Unified Communications portfolio which in its fullest deployment enables consolidated access through your inbox to email, telephony, IM, voice mail, faxes, calendaring, and conferencing.
-When you use Exchange 2010 in conjunction with Microsoft Lync Server 2010 or its predecessor Office Communications Server 2007 R2 (see Microsoft Lync Server 2010 integration and Office Communications Server consulting), you can replace your legacy PBX, instant messaging, and audio/video/Web conferencing systems with Microsoft's integrated, software-driven communications solution.
+When you use Exchange 2010 in conjunction with Microsoft Lync Server 2010 or its predecessor Office Communications Server 2007 R2 (see Skype for Business support and Microsoft Lync Server 2013 integration), you can replace your legacy PBX, instant messaging, and audio/video/Web conferencing systems with Microsoft's integrated, software-driven communications solution.

 Exchange Server 2007 made it possible to route voice mail messages from your PBX to your Exchange inbox.
 Exchange Server 2010 introduces features that allow you to replace your legacy voice mail system altogether.
 Improvements in voice mail support include: